FokkoVeegens/VSTSMigrateUsers/README.md

 The tool requires a configuration file as input.
 A sample configuration file is provided.
 The most important settings to change are:
 * Provide your VSTS account (vstsUri)
 * Provide the user mapping(s) (UserMapping)
+* Change "contoso" to the subdomain of your VSTS account (vstsSecurityServiceGroup)
 * It is recommended to leave other settings as they are

 # Usage